← Home

 zoom command policy over distance

 Apparent size of an object scales inversely with distance.
 An aircraft at 10km looks half the size it does at 5km.
 To keep it the same apparent size in frame you’d zoom in by 2× when the distance doubles.
-That’s the physically correct relationship:
+So the natural policy is:

 zoom = k / distance